 Gladstone’s emphasis, by the end, on wise public spending is not the only respect in which his policies sit comfortably with Liberal Democrats.
-Both Biagini and Huhne spoke of how Gladstone’s emphasis on humanitarian concerns in foreign policy are echoed by the more modern concerns such as those of Paddy Ashdown over the Balkans.
-Huhne also noted that William Gladstone was first western statesman to willingly take part in decolonisation – the Ionian Islands.
+Both Biagini and Huhne spoke of how Gladstone’s emphasis on humanitarian concerns in foreign policy is echoed by the more modern concerns such as those of Paddy Ashdown over the Balkans.
+Huhne also noted that William Gladstone was the first western statesman to take part willingly in decolonisation – the Ionian Islands.

 The application of moral principles and the international rule of law to matters of foreign policy, as pioneered by Gladstone, has been repeatedly followed by his successors as party leader.
 So too, Biagini pointed out, have Gladstone’s emphasis in foreign affairs on working with other countries and appreciating the European context.